Catamaran: Performance

 Catamarans have two distinct primary performance characteristics that distinguish them from displacement monohull vessels: lower resistance to passage through the water and greater stability (initial resistance to capsize).
 Choosing between a monohull and catamaran configuration includes considerations of carrying capacity, speed, and efficiency.

 Resistance

-At low to moderate speeds, a lightweight catamaran hull experiences resistance to passage through water that is approximately proportional to the square of its speed.
-A displacement monohull, by comparison, experiences resistance that is at least the cube of its speed.
-This means that a catamaran would require four times the power in order to double its speed, whereas a monohull would require eight times the power to double its speed, starting at a slow speed.
-For powered catamarans, this implies smaller power plants (although two are typically required).
+At low to moderate speeds, a lightweight catamaran hull experiences resistance to passage through water that is approximately proportional to its speed.
+A displacement monohull has the same relationship at low speed since resistance is almost entirely due to surface friction.
+When boat speed increases and waves are generated the resistance is dependent on several design factors, particularly hull displacement to length and hull separation to length ratio, it is a non trivial resistance curve with many small peaks as wave trains at various speeds combine and cancel For powered catamarans, this implies smaller power plants (although two are typically required).
 For sailing catamarans, low forward resistance allows the sails to derive power from attached flow, their most efficient mode—analogous to a wing—leading to the use of wingsails in racing craft.